civicdata/cda-wiki/code-of-conduct.md

 >
 > You can reach me at (CONTACT INFO).
 Thank you.

-## In addition to the CfA CoC, CDA observes and enforces the following:
+## In addition to the CoC, CDA observes and enforces the following:

 We recognise that everyone makes mistakes.
 We are forgiving, but not lenient.
 Repeated violations of these rules will results in any actions deemed appropriate by moderators, including warning the offender and removal from the community.